Common scams to watch out for

 Never feel pressured if someone claims you owe money.
 Always connect the dots and try to recall if you have any connection to the alleged missed payment or fine.

-Directly contact the organisation
+Contact the organisation directly

 Follow-up with the alleged business threatening you and request documentation of any claims.
 If the threat was made via email, don't open any documents attached to it.